Here are some recommended ways to connect to a TV for a large-screen viewing experience.

 Here is a handy guide for getting phone support for these companies: link

-We can help troubleshoot problems with Clearplay filters not working on your computer (while not connected to a TV).
+We can help troubleshoot problems with Clearplay filters not working on your computer while it is not connected to a TV.

-We recommend getting support directly from your device manufacturer for:
+We recommend getting support directly from your mirroring/casting device manufacturer for:

 Playback issues when connecting your computer to a TV.

-Audio or video problems (unrelated to filtering) during movie playback on your computer regardless of whether they are connected to the TV or not.
+Audio or video problems (unrelated to filtering) during movie playback.